brianhouse/sound_art/exercises/capturing_place.md

 # Recording

 Find a site to record (it doesn't have to be the same as the site you used for your soundmap project) and record it from a few different perspectives for about a minute or so each time.
 Pay attention to how the mic placement affects the results when you listen back with headphones.
 Remember that your ears are very good at paying attention to soft sounds in the distance, but the microphone is not.
 Get up close to things so that you have a mixture of background and foreground sounds with some discrete sound events.
-Make a note of the gain you use for each recording.
 Choose your favorite version to turn in on Moodle.

-_In addition_, make a "silent" recording of the recorder's self-noise at the same gain you used to make your recording (you do not need to turn this in).
-An easy way to do this is to put the recorder under a pillow in as quiet a space as possible.
-You'll only need a few seconds of silence.

 ### Recording checklist for DR-05X